-After twelve years of guiding students in India, Tim Williams created The Taraloka Foundation in 2012 as a way to assist the noble work of fellow guides and Tibetan locals, Kelsang Phuntsok and Gelek Gyatso.
-Through their dedication and hard work, the Sikkim Happiness Home has become a place of safety, comfort, education, and love for more than 25 girls.
+After more than a decade of trips in the area, we created the Taraloka Foundation in 2012 as a more permanent way to assist the noble work of local volunteers in the region.
+Through their dedication and hard work, the Sikkim Happiness Home has become a place of safety, comfort, education, and love for more than 40 girls.

 The structure is simple.
 We are a registered U.S. 501(c)3 and an Indian NGO that is overseen by a board of directors and managed by a part-time staff.
 Our goal is to support each girl from when she enters the home, through college.

 - Girl enters the home.
 When space becomes available, and need apparent, young girls enter the home.

 - Matched with a sponsor.
 Sponsors pledge longterm support of $2,300/year which covers everything the girl might need.

 - Attends grade school.
 All the girls attend a private school in Gangtok, India.

 - Studies at university.
 The girls attend universities within Sikkim and periodically are involved in programs in other parts of India.

 - Return to their communities.
 Many of our graduates return to their communities to make an impact in their village or town.